jcyovera/spa-vanilla-js/README.md

 This App requires [Node.js](https://nodejs.org/) v10+ to run a local server.

-I recommend isntall live-server in your local machine.
+You should install live-server in your local machine.

 ```sh
 npm install -g live-server